ATimrots/mongo-logs-api/README.md

 python database/migrations/migrate.py down

 ```
-To use API admin need to create client.
+To use API, admin must create a client.
 Claint can be created with command (You will be promt to enter client's data):
 ```
 python database/migrations/migrate.py client
 ```